-Yes, some limitations may be mitigated with better VR and AR technology, but it may take years and there is no guarantee.
-Moreover, some experiences have much better expressions in digital space than the mere replication of the physical interface.
-Email in VR is going to look exactly like email on your screen.
+Yes, some limitations may be mitigated with better VR and AR technology, but it may take years to solve certain fundamental technological challenges, and there is no guarantee we will.
+Moreover, some experiences are purely digital and screen-based in origin, and there is no physical interface to replicate, leading to an awkward recreation of screens within a virtual world.
+For example, email in VR is going to look exactly like email on your screen.
 Reading documents and webpages will be the same.
 Watching videos will be the same.
-There is no point reinventing these experiences with physical metaphors.
+Reinventing these experiences with physical metaphors would be contrived; a hammer looking for a nail.
 One can argue that there’s nothing stopping us from recreating screen-like interfaces in VR either, but what is the point of strapping a screen to your head in order to recreate (badly) the experience of a screen on your desk?

 Problem 2: the metaverse places a problematic emphasis on crypto-speculation.

 Perhaps unsurprisingly, the metaverse has turned into a gold rush, providing plenty of ammunition for scams and schemes.
 Conflation and confusion are the tools of the con man’s trade.
 And what better confusion than cryptocurrency, NFTs, DAOs, and Web3?